PimentNoir/fadecandy/README.md

 Fadecandy
 =========

-This is a **WORK IN PROGRESS**.
-Not complete, definitely not ready for prime-time yet.

 Fadecandy is firmware for the [Teensy 3.0](http://www.pjrc.com/store/teensy3.html), a tiny and inexpensive ARM microcontroller board.

 Fadecandy drives addressable LED strips with the WS2811 and WS2812 controllers.
 These LED strips are common and inexpensive, available from [many suppliers](http://www.aliexpress.com/item/5M-WS2811-LED-digital-strip-60leds-m-with-60pcs-WS2811-built-in-tthe-5050-smd-rgb/635563383.html?tracelog=back_to_detail_a) for around $0.25 per pixel.